kinfi4/MyDiary/readme.md

 # Diary

-Diary is a simple fullstack app
+Diary is a simple fullstack app.
 Backend side was made using DRF(Django Rest Framework) while the fronted side was made using React.js + Redux libraries

 The idea behind the application is to have a dedicated place to store, create new and manage existing diary entries.